 Physical strength and stamina

-Home health aides are often expected to lift, turn and otherwise physically support their patients.
-They are often the only person present who can do these tasks, so they need to be physically strong, fit and energetic.
+Home health aides may lift, turn and otherwise physically support their patients.
+They're often the only person present who can do these tasks in the home.
+This makes it important for them to be physically strong, fit and energetic.

-An aide’s exact tasks may vary by day, but they are typically full of activities.
-Home health aides need to budget their time to make sure they complete all tasks, from dispensing medication to grocery shopping to helping their patients take showers.
+Home health aides may succeed when they learn to budget their time.
+This allows them to make sure they complete all necessary tasks, including dispensing medication, grocery shopping and helping their patients take showers.
 Strong time management ensures that they meet all the expectations for their patients' best care.

 How to become a home health aide